Electrosmog refers to a non-ionizing radiation

 poorly designed studies alleviates

-the controversy
+the controversy and reveals

 the current state of scientific knowledge (congruent with the H1).